DataCoreSoftware/Scripts/SANsymphony/Proxmox Storage Plugin/README.md

 - An interactive wrapper CLI tool (`ssy-plugin`) for simplified management

 >[!IMPORTANT]
-> The SANsymphony Custom Storage Plugin 1.0.0 has been validated and tested with Proxmox version 8.
+> The SANsymphony Custom Storage Plugin 1.0.1 has been validated and tested with Proxmox version 8 and 9.

 <br/>